In Our DNA SC

 Yes.
 You will receive health results that will indicate if you have inherited certain risk factors in your DNA, meaning that the risk has been passed from generation to generation in your family.
 Your family history alone, or standard medical screening tests, do not always identify risks for these conditions.
 Specifically, the test will tell you about your genetic risk for the following three conditions that the US Centers for Disease Control and Prevention (CDC) and other medical professionals consider to be important enough to warrant further investigation of treatment:

-• Hereditary breast and ovarian cancer (HBOC): A hereditary form of breast and ovarian cancer, specifically linked with abnormalities in the 2 most common genes (BRCA1 and BRCA2).
+• Hereditary breast and ovarian cancer (HBOC): A hereditary form of breast and ovarian cancer.
+In Our DNA SC exclusively reports on the following genes related to HBOC: BRCA1 and BRCA2.

-• Lynch syndrome: The most common cause of hereditary colorectal (colon) cancer - people with Lynch syndrome are more likely to get colorectal cancer and at a younger age.
+• Lynch syndrome (LS): The most common cause of hereditary colorectal (colon) cancer - people with Lynch syndrome are more likely to get colorectal cancer and at a younger age.
+In Our DNA SC exclusively reports on the following genes related to LS: MLH1, MSH2, MSH6, PMS2, and EPCAM.

 In addition, if you sign up for a Helix account, you'll receive information about your genetic ancestry and how your DNA may influence certain traits, such as your caffeine metabolism.